 3. Find Yourself (again)

-At the beginning of every writer's career, they must find themselves.
+At the beginning of every writer's professional career, they must find themselves.
 It can take weeks, months, or years for a writer to find themselves and their voice.
 Once you find yourself, it's impossible to lose yourself.
 But it is possible to forget what you've found.

 When you're feeling lost in your writing, try taking a moment to remember who you are as a writer, and more importantly why you write.
 Remember your audience, your message, and most importantly, your voice.